 By earning UofL’s online master’s in computer science, you will gain the expertise and skills you need to take advantage of this industry growth.
 Gain skills in rapidly advancing technology including cloud computing, big data, and information security.
 You’ll also have the opportunity to specialize your master’s with an added certificate in Data Science or Cybersecurity—earned at no extra time or cost.

-According to BLS, the average annual wage for computer and information technology occupations was $91,250 in May 2020, which was over double the average of $41,950 for other industry occupations in the nation.
+According to BLS, the average annual wage for computer and information technology occupations was $97,430 in May 2021, which was double the average wage of $45,760 for other industry occupations in the nation.

 |Preferred Application Deadline||Term||Start Date|